Explore the Brisbane Valley Rail Trail

 Although it’s open all year round, some sections of the BVRT may be closed for short periods following severe weather events.
 Check out the DTMR webpage for up-to-date information.

 The BVRT officially starts at the new southern BVRT trail head nr Wulkuraka Station at 163 Grace St, Wulkuraka in Ipswich, and then continues to Fernvale, before looping westwards to Lowood and then continuing north to Coominya, Esk, Toogoolawah, Moore, Linville, Benarkin, and Blackbutt before finally arriving at the northern BVRT Trail Head in Yarraman Station Park in Yarraman.
 Or you can do it the other way around.
 Out There Cycling provides an excellent shuttle serviceTip: North to South is easier than South to North as there is more downhill.
-Click here to download a map.
+(Map)

 Paper BVRT GUIDE by Mark Roberts and Gillian Duncan available to order or download.